This post may contain affiliate links.

 Brown butter in a bowl

-1. In a separate pan, brown the butter (watch the video for a visual!).
+1. In a separate pan, brown the butter.

 2. Add the cooked pasta and remaining ingredients to the pan with the vegetables, then pour that luscious brown butter sauce over the top.